…and I am officially loving it!

 I was thinking about the Ubuntu Unity Remix version.
 Having second thoughts about it though.
 I want to try newer things and get out of my comfort zone a little bit.
 Probably have at it with a rolling release type of Linux distro.
 Perhaps just try really something new that is not DEB-based or RPM-based.
 So no Debian, Linux Mint, SuSE, certainly not elementaryOS, and definitely not Fedora.

 I’ve been hearing a lot about Arch Linux and its derivative, Manjaro.
 Who hasn’t?
 People who have used it (either distro) have been giving it very good reviews.
 With a caveat that the installation part is not for a newbie Linux user, at least for the former.
-But I’m not really a newbie.
+I’m not really a newbie to Linux.
 However, quite frankly, I don’t have time to configure each and every thing just for a Linux installation.
 I’m way past that stage now.
 Perhaps one day.
 Right now I just want it to work straight away after a clean install.
-With minimal tinkering.
-Then forget about it.
+With minimal tinkering if necessary (Although knowing me, I’d probably spend hours and hours configuring KDE to my liking!).
+Then forget about it afterwards.
 Also, Arch Linux seems to be very well supported by its community.
 I would hope that same truth follows with any and all its derivatives such as Manjaro.

 So it is going to be Manjaro.